FredYakumo/general-wheel-cpp/README.md

 # General Wheel C++

-A modern C++ utility library providing thread-safe collections and other general-purpose components.
+A friendly modern C++ toolkit that makes your life easier with thread-safe collections and useful utilities. 很方便！

 ## Features

-- Thread-safe collections:
+- **Thread-safe Collections**:
-  - Concurrent unordered map
+  - `concurrent_unordered_map`: Like a regular map but worry-free in multi-threaded code
-  - Concurrent vector
+  - `concurrent_vector`: A vector you can safely use across threads
-  - Concurrent hashset
+  - `concurrent_hashset`: A set that handles concurrent access gracefully

-- String utilities:
+- **String Utils**:
-  - UTF-8 string manipulation
-  - String trimming (ltrim, rtrim)
+  - String cleaning (trim spaces, remove unwanted parts)
-  - String replacement with UTF-8 support
-  - String joining with custom delimiters
+  - UTF-8 text handling that works Chinese, Japanese, etc. (支持中文!)
+  - Split strings
-  - String splitting with iterators
+  - Join strings with sep char
-  - Text removal between markers
-  - UTF-8 string splitting by character count

-- Thread safety utilities:
-  - Mutex-protected data wrapper
-  - RAII-style mutex locking
+- **Thread Safety Too`MutexData`: Wrap your data to make it thread-safe automatically
-  - Thread-safe data access patterns
+  - Safe locking patterns that prevent deadlocks
+  - Controlled access to shared data without race conditions

 ## Requirements